CKAY-9/CxTokens/README.md

 5. Reload/restart your server to update config

 ## Features
-CxTokens is packed full of features to guarenteee a well-rounded, and enjoyable playing experience.
+CxTokens is packed full of features to guarantee a well-rounded, and enjoyable playing experience.

 ### Lottery event
 After a configurable amount of time, a new lottery will start where players are able to join for a set fee.
 Once the join period has ended, a lottery winner is randomly selected, giving the entire prize pool to the winning player